babelsociety/website/content/blog/beyond-market-economy/index.md

 The components of a market are: prices, products, trade, buyers and sellers.

-For sake of simplicity, we define "price" as the monetary value accepted in exchange for a product.
+For sake of simplicity, we define "price" as the monetary value accepted for a product.

 A product is anything that can be exchanged for money, such as goods, services and labor.
 Money is also a product.